junxit/us-congress-bills-116/metadata.md

 - 2020-11-20 — The previous question was ordered on the amendment (A004) pursuant to the rule.
 - 2020-11-20 — The previous question was ordered on the amendment (A005) pursuant to the rule.
 - 2020-11-20 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on agreeing to amendments, which had been debated previously and on which further proceedings had been postponed.
+- 2020-11-30 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.